lina-l-hu/FulhausBETechAssessment/README.md

 ## Available Scripts

-In the server directory, you can run:
+In the server directory, run

 ### `yarn start`